kausaltech/kausal-paths-ui/README.md

 npm i
 ```

 Make sure that your installation does not give errors about missing files.
 If it does, there is probably something wrong in step 4.

 6. To run local development against the staging backend, create an `.env` file with the following env variable set to the staging GraphQL API URL.
 Ask a teammate for this value.

 ```
-DEFAULT_GRAPHQL_API_URL=
+NEXT_PUBLIC_API_URL=
 ```

+TODO: Explain `NEXT_PUBLIC_WILDCARD_DOMAINS`.

 ### Running the local dev server